 I slept in a chair next to my son’s hospital bed that night.
 Every time I woke up, I could hear that somewhere in my consciousness the Medicine Buddha Mantra was playing.
 In the months that ensued, the Medicine Buddha Mantra became an anthem of hope and healing.
 Some of those who had been coming to my online events began to use this recording to chant and pray for my son.

 A friend loaned me a hand-painted tanka of the Medicine Buddha in those early months after the surgery.
 This is the image used in the Medicine Buddha Mantra video.
 Another friend lent me a beautiful blue statue of the Medicine Buddha to put in my music room as a focus for my own chanting and prayers.

-Recovery and Healing with the Medicine Buddha Mantra
+Recovery with the Medicine Buddha Mantra

 My son was released from the hospital with a portable version of the wound vac machine.
 He was constantly connected to the machine for thirty-three days.

 For the next four months, we went to the Wound Clinic three days a week for his bandages to be changed and the wound to be cleaned.
 Eventually I learned to do this twice a day myself.
 My son was finally able to return to school in late January.

 The Medicine Buddha Mantra was a life raft for me during this difficult medical situation.
 The mantra has remained as a central part of my chanting repertoire.
 I find the Medicine Buddha Mantra appropriate for so many situations and for the world at large during challenging times.